Join our army of hedgehog surveyors in Surrey Heath!

 We provide with the training and all the paper work needed.
 This can be collected form our offices and once completed the data sheets need to be returned to us.

 Place your tunnel in your desired location just before dusk if possible.
 Tunnels should ideally run lengthwise along a boundary such as fence or wall, but if this isn’t possible, its best along the edge of a grassed area adjacent to vegetation such as flowers or bushes.

 Once you are happy with the position, fill a jam jar lid with the hedgehog food supplied.
 Gently slide the lid into the tunnel until it reaches your #amazingGrace base plate, and leave overnight.
-It is best to remove the tunnel and check your results early in the morning during daylight.
+You must remove the tunnel and check your results early in the morning during daylight.
 Please don’t feel disheartened if you haven’t received a visitor your first night, continue with the same routine for five nights.
-In schools, it’s probably best to start your surveying on a Monday night, unless you are a boarding school who will have access to the tunnel over a weekend.